MicrosoftDocs/power-automate-docs/articles/process-advisor-visualize.md

 - **Variants by time**&mdash;Average time spent to finish the process per variant.

-- **Activity by average time:**&mdash;hows average time each activity takes so you could find the most time-consuming activities with a glance at this visual.
+- **Activity by average time:**&mdash;Shows average time each activity takes so you could find the most time-consuming activities with a glance at this visual.

 - **Start date**&mdash;Filters for the time range when recording has started.
 For example, if your process changed over time you want to see if there was any impact on your metrics after the process change by filtering for recordings that started after a certain time.